mrbid/ChaoticSystemModelling/CollisionsSimulation/README.md

 # ChaoticSystemModelling
 This is an experiment to see how well a Feed-forward Neural Network could model a chaotic system.

-This version attempts to simulate just the collisions and the reflected vector for every sphere.
+This version attempts to simulate just the collisions by predicting the reflected unit vector of a sphere when a collison occurs.

 ## how